Most people’s lives are not based on fundamentals.

 Sometimes your vision is ahead of your time just remember to be the person who just won’t quit.
 The power of your words will shape your life.
 Your beliefs will eventually catch up with your words and manifest in your life.

-Principle # 3: Your Day is Coming
+Principle # 3: Your Day is Comming

 Luke 3:23 – Think and trust in the process.
 Operate in God’s timing.
 People win because they have learned to operate in God’s timing.
 Anointed people align themselves with the right people, don’t fight against people that are anointed.
 Powerful people are going to accomplish their goals.
 Some people have already paid their price.